 Back then she couldn’t figure out what was making her kids sick.
 But they say a worried mom does better research than the FBI!
 Amy put her masters in Journalism to work on the problem of what was making her children sick, and what she learned about the products for sale in this country was horrifying.

 And that’s why she founded MADE SAFE (Made With Safe Ingredients), the first nontoxic certification that makes it easy for people to find and buy products that are made from safe ingredients that aren’t known to harm our health.
 Because everyone deserves to know what’s safe to use with our babies, on our bodies, and in our homes.

-Amy blogs about the chemical world we live in on Amy Ziff’s NoTox Life, and prior to founding Made Safe, taught classes on living a nontoxic life and co-founded the Veritey Shop, a site comprised of safe, nontoxic products.
+Prior to founding Made Safe, Amy taught classes on living a nontoxic life and co-founded the Veritey Shop, a site comprised of safe, nontoxic products.
 Amy is changing the world for the healthier one product at a time, one person at a time, one home at a time.